LinuxProgramador/Hash_crackV2/README.md

 Note:

-     You can use your own dictionaries, but you must rename them to ssh_keys or wordlist.txt
+     You can use your own dictionaries, but you must rename them to ssh_keys.txt or wordlist.txt

 Check progress